 How to Make Vegetable Garden Pasta:

 - Heat up a pan with some olive oil, throw in a few cloves of garlic, and then add your fresh tomatoes.
 Your tomatoes will slowly cook and start to soften and open up.
-It turns into this garden perfect treat that is quite yummy on many dishes.
-Pizza, chicken parmesan, eggplant, ratatouille, and I can keep going.
-But let’s look what your sauce should look like:
+Sprinkle with some sea salt.

 - Fall vegetable variation: You can swap out the zucchini and yellow squash for some butternut squash or even sautéed Brussels sprouts.
 If using the butternut squash, I love the option of throwing in some fresh sage!

 - Protein: If you want to add in some protein, chicken sausage or Italian sausage work perfectly in this recipe!